autopkg/filewave/README.md

 ## Configuration
-The recipes and processors need to know where the FileWave Server is located, as well as which user / password combo to use when uploading packages.
+The recipes and processors need to know where the FileWave Server is located, as well as which user / password to use when logging in and uploading packages.

-To do this, the following variables can be used:
+To do this, the following autopkg (defaults command) variables can be used:

 1. FW_SERVER_HOST - defaults to 'localhost', can be hostname or IP address
 1. FW_SERVER_PORT - defaults to 20016